-Since we moved from merchant fulfilled to FBA our sales have more than tripled.
-It is true that fees in FBA are higher than merchant fulfilled, but your merchandise will sell so much faster that you will still make greater profits.
-And some of those fees are offset by the cost of boxes and shipping materials which Amazon supplies as part of the fee.
+Since we moved from merchant fulfilled to FBA, our sales have increased by a factor of 5X.
+It is true that fees in FBA are higher than merchant fulfilled, but your merchandise will sell so much faster, that you will still make greater profits.
+And some of those fees are offset by the cost of boxes and shipping materials that Amazon supplies as part of the fee.

-3. Follow The Rules – Just like eBay, Amazon has lots of rules and regulations, but unlike eBay, they are fairly stable.
-Amazon does not change their rules and policies as often as eBay so once you learn them they are easy to understand and follow.
-Once you log into Seller Central you can access this page that has the overall Amazon policy agreement.
+3. Follow the Rules - just like eBay, Amazon has lots of rules and regulations, but unlike eBay, they are fairly stable.
+Amazon does not change their rules and policies as often as eBay, so once you learn them they are easy to understand and follow.
+Once you log into Seller Central, you can access this page that has the overall Amazon policy agreement.

 To find specific policies on selling, log into Seller Central and click on the help button.
 Then type Amazon policy into the search bar.
 When the page comes up look in the left hand column and you will see a detailed list of the various policies related to all of your Amazon activities.

 Amazon also has a great resources page for FBA sellers.
 Log into Seller Central first

 There are three ways to win the buy box every time:

-You can see customer questions in your Seller Central just to the left of the page and you can set up your account so customer questions are forwarded to your email so you can answer them even if you are not currently working on Amazon.
+You can see customer questions in your Seller Central just to the left of the page, and you can set up your account so customer questions are forwarded to your email.
+That way you can answer them even if you are not currently working on Amazon.
 With smart phones you can even answer them from your phone.

 6. If you are merchant fulfilling ship all orders within 1 business day and always enter the tracking information - Amazon requires you to state the handling time for all products and to meet that expectation.
-Not doing so can lead to losing featured seller status and if your numbers are really bad you can lose your account.
+Not doing so can lead to losing featured seller status, and if your numbers are really bad, you can lose your account.

 This happened to me a couple of years ago.
 I bought some home security camera systems from a liquidation outlet.
 Unbeknownst to me, the reason the manufacturer sold to the liquidator was they had improved the item by adding a recordable disk drive but they did not change the UPS code.
-So I listed my item and when it sold I got everyone of them returned along with a couple of bad feedbacks.
+So, I listed my item and when it sold I got everyone of them returned along with a couple of bad feedbacks.

 It is your responsibility to make sure that what you are selling on Amazon is exactly like the product in the listing.
 Not only look at the photographs closely but read the full description and the specs to make sure what you are selling is the 100% identical product.

 9. Ask for Feedback - Amazon buyers seldom leave feedback unless you ask them.
-I currently use Feedback Five.
-This is a third party service that automatically sends out an email to each customer telling that if there is anything whatsoever wrong with the transaction to let us know and give us a chance to fix it.
+I currently use Kilby.
+This is a third-party service that automatically sends out an email to each customer telling that if there is anything whatsoever wrong with the transaction to let us know and give us a chance to fix it.

-The reason is that the large size allows for buyers to use the zoom feature.
+The reason is the large size allows for buyers to use the zoom feature.
 Amazon also has other rules for their main image including that the product be shown on a plain white background.
 Log into Seller Central and Click here to see the entire listing of Amazon image guidelines.

-Just In Time refers to getting your inventory to Amazon just before it runs out.
-This way you minimize the time items are in storage and therefore racking u storage fees.
-Also this means you have less cash tied up in inventory at any one time.
+12. Reduce Storage fees with Just in Time (JIT) Inventory Management - Just In Time (JIT) refers to getting your inventory to Amazon just before it runs out.
+This way you minimize the time items are in storage and therefore tracking storage fees.
+This also means you have less cash tied up in inventory at any one time.

 Amazon offers a feature called Replenishment Alerts.
-You can set an alert for fast selling products.
+You can set an alert for fast-selling products.
 You can set the alert at the number of units or weeks of cover.
-I know how long it takes me to order most of my products, get them delivered to me and then to Amazon so I tend to use "Weeks of cover" for my ordering threshold.
+I know how long it takes me to order most of my products, get them delivered to me and then to Amazon, so I tend to use "Weeks of cover" for my ordering threshold.
 When the item reaches the specified limit, Amazon sends you an email.
 Here is what you see when you set replenishment alerts:

-Now, if you are selling an item for $12.99, those two fees combined take 15.5% of your margin.
+Now, if you are selling an item for $12.99, the handling fee ($2.02) takes 15.5% of your margin.
 But sell an item for $27.95 and those two fees are only 7.2% of your margin.

-14. Label your items and shipments correctly when sending to FBA – believe me I know from experience it is very easy to mislabel products.
+14. Label your items and shipments correctly when sending to FBA - Believe me, I know from experience it is very easy to mislabel products.
 When you put a shipment together create some type of system to double check that each product has the correct label.